iamashay/live_currency_converter/README.md

 ## About The Project

 [![demo.png](https://i.postimg.cc/yNRfxvZq/Screenshot-from-2022-02-13-14-42-21.png)](https://postimg.cc/LqHk0kDv)
-This prject helps you know the rate of your local currency in terms of any other currency.
+This project helps you know the rate of your local currency in terms of any other currency.

 ### Built With